-The establishment of a European network of experts, communities, interest groups, employers and academics;
+- The establishment of a European network of experts, municipalities, interest groups, employers and academics;

-FromSkills2Work.eu – an interactive directory of good practices across Europe, with information for employers, service providers and refugees about working in Europe.
+- A directory of good practices across Europe, with information for employers, service providers and participants about labour market participation.

 - A handbook with guidelines supporting initiatives in the field of labour market integration.

 - A website with information for employers, municipalities and status holders to facilitate access to the labour market in the nine countries involved.

 - A film and a booklet about residence permit status holders who have found work and with their employers.

 Together with our partners we succeeded in building a large network of employers, academics, municipalities, ministries, private sector parties, technical start-ups, gender experts and integration experts in the participating countries.